Abibubble/noffle-my-needs/README.md

     | SECRET_KEY | ## YOUR SECRET_KEY ## |

 13. Go to the 'Deploy' tab, and click 'Enable Automatic Deployment'.
-14. In 'Manual Deploy', choose which branch you'd like to deploy from (I chose 'master' branch, this is also known as 'main').
+14. In 'Manual Deploy', choose which branch you'd like to deploy from (We chose 'main' branch, this is also known as 'master').
 15. Click 'Deploy Branch' to deploy your app onto the Heroku servers.
 16. Once the app has finished building, click 'Open App' to open your site.